openSUSE/mentoring/templates/gsoc.md

 Putting Google Summer of Code project proposals on [Google Melange](https://www.google-melange.com/archive/) has been phased out.
-The below info is for historical purposes.
+The below info is still a useful framework.
 To get started, you can use this template to structure your proposal, but don't worry, you don't have to stick to this template one by one:

   **Introduction:** Your software project should solve a clearly defined problem.